apiontek/home73k/priv/content/2021/04/2021-04-05_blog-incorporated.md

 I set to incorporating my blog posts and previous static webpack-based design into a Phoenix site.
 Had to do a few additions and customizations to get things working just right.

 For one, as much as I love Elxiir, the only server-side syntax-highlighting package out there doesn't support enough languages for my needs.
-I didn't like the idea of using client-side javascript, so I decided to leverage [Pygments' `pygmentize` cli](https://pygments.org/docs/cmdline/).
-Hooking elixir's System.cmd/3 in with a trimmed & modified version of [the ExDoc syntax highlighter code](https://github.com/elixir-lang/ex_doc/blob/d5cde30f55c7e0cde486ec3878067aee82ccc924/lib/ex_doc/highlighter.ex), after parsing the markdown to html, I'm able to isolate all fenced code in a post, write each code fragment to a temp file, pygmentize it, and replace the post's code with the pygmentized version.
+I didn't like the idea of using client-side javascript, so I decided to leverage [Chroma's cli](https://github.com/alecthomas/chroma#command-line-interface).
+Hooking elixir's System.cmd/3 in with a trimmed & modified version of [the ExDoc syntax highlighter code](https://github.com/elixir-lang/ex_doc/blob/d5cde30f55c7e0cde486ec3878067aee82ccc924/lib/ex_doc/highlighter.ex), after parsing the markdown to html, I'm able to isolate all fenced code in a post, write each code fragment to a temp file, apply highlight classes via chroma, and replace the code in the post.

+*(As an aside, I at first tried using [Pygments' `pygmentize` cli](https://pygments.org/docs/cmdline/), which worked fine, but I realized it didn't seem to support vue templates, and I do some work with vue.
+At some point it might be fun to try to figure out how to implement the lexers I need in the elixir native project [makeup](https://github.com/elixir-makeup/makeup) but that's a big task to tackle some other day!)*

 I also found code hot-reloading wasn't working great if I added or removed a file, even if I canceled all elixir processes and started it up again.
 I had to get this fixed because the plan was to deploy new content and other changes via git repository post-receive hook, and while I can script the recompilation, and probably add in a `--force` flag or something, I wanted it cleaner.
 Plus I just wanted the convenience of writing posts in dev mode with a preview.